dwinchell/etcd-backup/README.md

 * Check that the correct environment variables are set
 * Configure the ServiceAccount permissions to run privileged Pods
 * Create the Secret the old fashion way.
 You should configure Vaultwarden (or an equivalent) instead if you have time
-* Creates the GitOps Application to cause OpenShift GitOps to run the Helm chart and actually create the objects in OpenShift
+* Run the Helm chart to create the objects in OpenShift, including a CronJob and a ServiceAccount

 # Starting a backup now